 The list of programs found below includes all of the programs funded by the state of North Dakota.
 That being said, those seeking senior care assistance should not limit themselves to only these options.
 There are also national, local, and non-profit programs available.
 Based on one’s senior care needs, some programs better serve some individuals than others, and it’s important to find the program that best serves the circumstances.
 Our free Resource Locator Tool is invaluable at assisting one in this endeavor.

-In North Dakota, the average monthly cost of assisted living is $3,315 (as of 2019) across the state.
-In the Greater Grand Forks area, assisted living can be found as much as 10% less than the statewide average at $3,025 / month.
-In Burleigh County (Bismarck) and in Cass County (Fargo), the average monthly cost is $3,550 (an approximate 18% higher monthly cost than in the Greater Grand Forks area, and approximately 7% higher than the statewide average).
+In North Dakota, per Genworth’s 2020 Cost of Care Survey, the average monthly cost of assisted living is $4,096 (as of 2021) across the state.
+In the Greater Grand Forks area, assisted living can be found as much as 30% less than the statewide average at $2,600 / month.
+In Burleigh County (Bismarck), the average monthly cost is $3,470, which is still approximately 15% less than the statewide average.
+In Cass County (Fargo), the average cost swings the other way and is approximately 15% higher than the statewide average at $4,623 / month.

 Alzheimer’s patients, and those suffering from dementia, often need a higher level of care and security as the disease progresses.
-Assisted living facilities provide care specifically for this purpose in Alzheimer’s units (also called Memory units) at an additional monthly cost between approximately $663 and $994 / month.
+Assisted living facilities provide care specifically for this purpose in Alzheimer’s units (also called Memory units), which costs approximately 20% – 30% more per month than does traditional assisted living.
+In dollars, this additional monthly cost may be between $625 and $1,155 / month.

 For seniors who wish to remain living in their own homes, but require assistance with daily living activities, home care is a great option.
-As of 2019, the average hourly rate for in-home care across the state is $27.00.
-This is much higher than the nationwide average of $21.00 / hour.
-The Greater Grand Forks area is even more costly than the statewide average at $28.00 / hour.
-However, the most affordable in-home care can be found in Bismarck and Fargo at approximately $24.75 to $25.25 / hour.
+As of 2021, per Genworth’s Cost of Care Survey 2020, the average hourly rate for in-home care across the state is $27.98.
+This is much higher than the nationwide average of $23.50 / hour.
+Bismarck has hourly costs on par with the statewide average at $28.
+The Greater Grand Forks area is even more costly than the statewide average at $29.29 / hour.
+However, the most affordable in-home care can be found in Fargo at approximately $27.00 / hour.

 While in-home care is non-medical in nature, home health care, which is provided by health care professionals, is also available at an hourly rate in North Dakota.
-The cost is fairly comparable to home care, but in Fargo, costs approximately $2.00 / hour more.
+The cost is, on average, $1.00 / hour more statewide.

-In North Dakota, as of 2019, the average cost of adult daycare throughout the state is $112 / day, which is significantly higher than the nationwide average of $72 / day.
+In North Dakota, according to Genworth’s 2020 Cost of Care Survey, as of 2021, the average cost of adult daycare throughout the state is $104 / day, which is significantly higher than the nationwide average of $74 / day.
 Still, adult day care offers a much more affordable option than does in-home care, while also allowing an individual to be supervised during daytime hours.
-The most affordable adult day care can be found in the city of Fargo, with a daily average of
+The most affordable adult day care can be found in the city of Fargo, with a daily average of just $48.
+Compared to the statewide average, Bismarck also offers affordable adult day care at $81 / day.
+Those in Grand Forks can expect a much higher daily rate of $189 / day.

 Medicaid is a federal and state funded health care program for low-income individuals, families, seniors, and those who are disabled.
 While the parameters for the program are federally set, each state implements the program as best serves their state within the set guidelines.
 The state Medicaid program in North Dakota will cover the cost of nursing home care for those who are elderly or disabled (as it does in every state).